junxit/us-congress-bills-111/metadata.md

 - 2009-12-11 — The previous question on the motion was ordered pursuant to the rule. (consideration: CR H14803)
 - 2009-12-11 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which were debated earlier and on which further proceedings were postponed.
 - 2009-12-11 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on the question of adoption of amendments which were debated earlier and on which further proceedings were postponed.
+- 2010-01-20 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.